apache/cassandra-java-driver/upgrade_guide/migrating_from_astyanax/configuration/README.md

 ## How Configuring the Java driver works

 The two basic components in the Java driver are the `Cluster` and the `Session`.
-The `Cluster` is the object to create first, and on to which apply all global configuration options.
+The `Cluster` is the object to create first, and on to which all global configurations apply.
 Connecting to the `Cluster` creates a `Session`.
 Queries are executed through the `Session`.

-The `Cluster` object then is to be viewed as the equivalent of the `AstyanaxContext` object. ’Starting’ an `AstyanaxContext` object typically returns a `Keyspace` object, the `Keyspace` object is the equivalent of the *Java driver*’s `Session`.
+The `Cluster` object then is to be viewed as the equivalent of the `AstyanaxContext` object.
+"Starting" an `AstyanaxContext` object typically returns a `Keyspace` object, the `Keyspace` object is the equivalent of the *Java driver*’s `Session`.

 Configuring a `Cluster` works with the *Builder* pattern.
 The `Builder` takes all